texas-robocamp/texas-robocamp.github.io/virtual/programming/repetition.md

 ### Exercise 3.6.2:

-- Write a program that multiplies all the odd numbers between 1 and 9 by all the even numbers between 2 and 10.
+- Write a program that multiplies all the odd numbers between 1 and 9 (including 9) by all the even numbers between 2 and 10 (including 10) .

+{{ site.data.alerts.tip }}
-  - Hint: follow the example above, but don't forget to change your loop initializations.
+Follow the example above, but don't forget to change your loop initializations!
+{{ site.data.alerts.end }}

 Good work!